teshima058/OpenPoseAnnotationTool/ReadMe.md

 # OpenPose Annotation Tool
 This is a GUI to fix OpenPose mistakes.
 ## Install
+This tool was developed in Python 3.7. <br>
+You can install packages with the following command

 ``` pip install -r requirements.txt ```
 ## Usage
 1. Run ``` PoseEditorGUI.py``` in the GUI folder.